Taylor Swift wins big at American Music Awards

 "This is one of the craziest things that has ever happened to me," Swift said.
 "I have no idea what I'm supposed to say.
 I did not think this was going to happen."

-Along with year's top artist, Swift claimed AMA trophies for favourite female country artist for the second straight year, and she nabbed best country album with her "Speak Now."
+Along with year's top artist, Swift claimed AMA trophies for favorite female country artist for the second straight year, and she nabbed best country album with her "Speak Now."

 Adele, who is recovering from vocal cord surgery, was not on hand to accept her awards.

-Rapper Nicki Minaj was the night's other big winner with two AMAs in the rap or hip-hop category: favourite artist and best album for her "Pink Friday."
+Rapper Nicki Minaj was the night's other big winner with two AMAs in the rap or hip-hop category: favorite artist and best album for her "Pink Friday."

 Minaj opened the show singing her smash hit single "Super Bass" in a metallic outfit that had two large speakers on her bottom, and after winning best hip-hop album for "Pink Friday" was overcome with emotion.